 Complications of sleeve gastrectomy surgery can include staple line leaks, gastro oesophageal reflux disease (GORD), stomach stretching/dilatation.
 Serious vitamin/mineral deficiencies will occur in 20-30% of patients if they don’t monitor their vitamin/mineral intake and significant weight regain in at least ⅓ of those patients, especially those who resist lifestyle change and medical follow-up.

-If you are considering a sleeve gastrectomy as a potential weight loss surgery and would like more information please contact our clinic today and one of our expert team will be happy to discuss this further with you.
+If you are considering a sleeve gastrectomy as a potential bariatric surgery and would like more information please contact our clinic today and one of our expert team will be happy to discuss this further with you.
 You should also download (below) our Laparoscopic Sleeve Gastrectomy Information document.